nwithan8/easypost-extensions-dotnet/README.md

 - Get the type of an `Event` object as an enum with `myEvent.Type()`
 - Get the type of a `Form` object as an enum with `myForm.Type()`

+### Custom Clients

+The EasyPost Extensions library provides a set of custom clients to make working with the EasyPost API easier.

+- `ProxyClient` - An extension of `EasyPostClient` that uses a proxy server to make API requests
+- `IntrospectiveClient` - An extension of `EasyPostClient` that supports pre- and post-request hooks
+- `MockClient` - An extension of `EasyPostClient` that allows you to mock API requests and responses

 ### Client Manager

 The EasyPost Extensions library provides a `ClientManager` class to help manage the EasyPost API client.